Paternity and childcare leave in the civil service

 These 21 days must be taken within 6 months of birth.

-If the child is immediately hospitalized after birth in a specialized care unit, the period of leave of 4 consecutive days may be extended for the duration of the hospitalization, up to 30 consecutive days.
+If the child is immediately hospitalized after birth in a specialized care unit, the 4 consecutive days of leave may be extended for the duration of the hospitalization, up to 30 consecutive days.

 You have to apply for it.